"The person is never the problem, the problem is the problem."

 This course includes a PDF download of all 30 prompts delivered at the end of the course.

-Lessons are delivered once a day after you purchase your course.
-You will get email reminders to view each lesson, and it is also helpful to bookmark this link so you can review your course content whenever you want:
+Lessons are delivered once day after you purchase your course.
+You will get email reminders to view your lessons when you forget to check into the classroom.
+It is helpful to bookmark this link so you can review your course content whenever you want:

 You will get a PDF of all course content at the end of your course so no need to copy your lessons as you go along.